wynss/kesko/README.md

 <img src="media/nora-1.png" alt="drawing" style="width:500px;"/>
 <br />

 Nora is currently in its infancy and quite far from useful (but perhaps a bit fun to play around with).
-Currently it's more an exploration in the programming language Rust and what is currently possible within its open-source community.
+Currently it's more an exploration in Rust and what is currently possible within its open-source community.
 But, as time goes on the goal is to create a modern robotics simulator that fulfills

 * Easiest simulator to get started with machine learning and robotics
 * Best simulator for procedurally generate new environments for training